Introduction

 • Decline in Functionality: The patient’s physical abilities are worsening, and they may have trouble doing simple things like eating, drinking, walking, or getting out of bed.
 This can affect their quality of life and comfort level.
 Hospice nurses should regularly assess the patient’s functionality and communicate with the interdisciplinary team (such as doctors, social workers, chaplains, etc.) to provide the best for the patient.
 They should also help the patient and the family cope with the changes and offer support and guidance.

-• Changes in Mental Status: This means that the patient's mental state is changing, and they may experience confusion, , restlessness, , or hallucinations.
-Various factors, such as medication , , infection, or organ failure, can cause this.
+• Changes in Mental Status: This means that the patient’s mental state is changing, and they may experience confusion, delirium, , , or .
+Various factors, such as , , infection, or organ failure, can cause this.
 Hospice nurses should communicate these changes to the team and try to identify and treat the underlying causes.
 They should also provide a calm and soothing environment for the patient and reassure the patient and the family that these changes are expected at the end of life.

 • Decrease in Treatment Response: The patient’s response to treatments, such as medications, fluids, or oxygen, is getting weaker or slower.
 This can indicate that the patient’s body is shutting down and that the treatments are no longer effective or beneficial.
 Hospice nurses should share these changes with the team and discuss the care goals with the patient and the family.
 They should also respect the patient’s wishes and avoid unnecessary or unwanted interventions.

-• Frequent Vital Sign Changes: The patient's , such as blood pressure, heart rate, breathing rate, and temperature, are changing rapidly or unpredictably.
-This can signal that the patient's organs are failing and that death is imminent.
+• Frequent Vital Sign Changes: The patient’s vital signs, such as blood pressure, heart rate, breathing rate, and temperature, are changing rapidly or unpredictably.
+This can signal that the patient’s organs are failing and that death is imminent.
 Hospice nurses should regularly monitor these vital signs and alert the team and the family if significant changes occur.
 They should also prepare the patient and the family for the dying process and provide emotional and spiritual support.

 Understanding Velocity Interpretation